hcm444/animal-farm/README.md

 # Animal Farm

 Animal Farm is a Flask-based web application for creating and participating in forum discussions.
-Feel free to contribute to isses!
+Feel free to contribute to any issues!

 https://urchin-app-ihlrx.ondigitalocean.app/